ngoctnq/blog/_posts/2025-12-19-monte-carlo.md

 Just to simplify, we are only concerning with the win/loss/tie probability.
 So, in a $n$-player game, given that you have seen your hole card and nothing else, what is the probability that you will win when the dust settles?

 From this point on, assume that we have a function that evaluates the win/loss/tie probability given a set of hands, that bruteforce through all possible combinations of community cards.
 It takes 30 seconds for one such run on my dated MacBook Air with single core and no PyPy, so it's fast enough™️ in tandem with parallelization.
-Now, the Monte Carlo estimation is being averaged across sampled possible starting hands.
+Now, the Monte Carlo (MC) estimation is being averaged across sampled possible starting hands.

 ## The surefire way
 Intuitively, just sample all other hands, run the simulation, and average outcomes.
 Simple, right?